Skip to main content

 microsoft-teams-chat-list#

-Retrieves a list of chats that the user is part of.
+Retrieves a list of chats that the consent user is a member of.
 If 'chat' is specified - retrieves this chat only.

 Base Command#